March is a great month for a romantic dinner cruise on the River Seine

 • Information…

-The Hermès Horse Jumping Competition is the annual opportunity to watch the world's top show-jumpers competing in a very glamorous competition under the glass roof the Grand Palais.
-But, things have changed for this year.
+The Hermès Horse Jumping Competition is the annual opportunity to watch the world's top show-jumpers competing in a very glamorous setting, for this is one of the Paris events held under the glass roof the Grand Palais.
+Sponsored by Hermès, the horse humping competition attracts a well turned out crowd wearing horsey outfits with scarves!

 |